Chapter 2 Notes

 Property management systems can automatically generate reservation confirmation notification following reservation processing.
 Information can be retrieved from the reservation record and placed in a template designed for mailing, mailing, or faxing.
 While there are many formats and styles of confirmation letters, acknowledgments within confirmation letters generally include:

-• Date and time of arrival.
+• Guest's name and address.• Date and time of arrival.

 • Type, number, and rates of rooms.